Infrastructure Threats: Our Drinking Water

 Most people mistakenly assume our public water utilities are safe; shockingly, they are one of the most vulnerable parts of our nation’s infrastructure.

 The vulnerability of our nation’s water supplies, to disruption and contamination by potential terrorist, has been well documented.
 During a series of tests in Atlanta, GA., water officials demonstrated how easily our public water systems could become compromised.
 Using a typical city fire hydrant, and a process known as backflow, the experts demonstrated that in a matter of minutes an entire cities water system could be contaminated by just about any biological agent or chemical.

-With common equipment, that can be purchased at just about any hardware store in the country, our water supplies could easily be contaminated, putting millions of people at risk.
+With common equipment that can be purchased at just about any hardware store in the country, our water supplies can easily be contaminated, putting millions of people at risk.
 In 2003, a FBI bulletin warned that al-Qaeda has plans to poison food and water supplies in the U.S.

 Over the last ten years, a number of water treatment plants have been breached or threatened, indicating that water infrastructure networks are a prime target for terrorists.

 - June 2002: Janesville, Wis.
 Workers found the barbed wire perimeter fence of the local water utility cut and the pad lock to a five million gallon storage tank cut.
 No direct evidence of contamination was found but the tank was drained and chlorinated as a precaution.

 - July 2002: Federal officers arrested two al-Qaeda operatives in Denver with documents detailing plans to contaminate the country’s water supplies.

 - December 2002: al-Qaeda operatives were arrested with plans to attack water networks in neighborhoods surrounding the Eiffel Tower in Paris.